djag-qld/documentproduction/README.md

 aws cloudformation create-stack --stack-name testdocumentproduction --template-body file://cf.json --tags file://testtags.json --parameters file://test.json --capabilities CAPABILITY_IAM
 ```

-## Administration
+## Post installation administration
 ### Creating an API key
-1. Login to the administration portal
+1. Login to the administration portal using your CAS
 2. Choose API Keys in the navigation panel
 3. Take a copy of the API key automatically generated - this value cannot be recovered once you submit the Create key request.
 The whole key’s value is needed for API requests
 4. Click the submit button